SamyMekk/samymekk.github.io/_teaching/2024-probability-theory-L3.md

 location: "Palaiseau, France"
 ---

-Course about all the fundamentation notions of probability theory.
+Course about all the fundamental notions of probability theory.

 ## About organisation